spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/contributing-to-spryker-documentation.md

 {% info_block infoBox "Info" %}

-If you want to create an issue on GitHub, see [Creating an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) in the official GitHub documentation.
+You can report an issue with the Spryker documentation via GitHub.
+For details on how to do that, see [Creating an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) in the official GitHub documentation.

 {% endinfo_block %}